 When you run, the entire weight of your body is supported by only one point of contact with the ground at any given moment.
 Having a stable running shoe can make the difference between striding confidently and feeling like your ankles are going to buckle under all that force.
 But stability is (ironically) not always straightforward, and a number of factors contribute to making a running shoe more or less stable.

 Motion Control: These are corrective features in the shoe designed to counteract overpronation.
-Our tests don't directly measure the effectiveness of each feature, but we'll note which shoes have them.
+Our tests don't directly measure each feature's effectiveness, but we'll note which shoes have them.
 Some common motion control elements include:

 - Raised sidewalls around the ankle and midfoot